JamieBort/Learning-Directory/JavaScript/Libraries/React/10ReactChallengesBeginnerCourses/README.md

 10 React Challenges (Beginner) Courses

 ## Status
-Not yet started.

-* 01 Display Simple Data with JSX 01DisplaySimpleDataWithJSX
+* 01 Display Simple Data with JSX - Completed
+Rather than use the sandbox in the tutorial I created my own environment in `01DisplaySimpleDataWithJSX`.
+* 02LoopOverAndDisplayDataWithJSX
-Not yet started.
+Not started.

 ## Associated Links
 * https://scotch.io/courses/10-react-challenges-beginner